thecallmeBilalAshiq/WebcamAccess_withoutPermission/README.md

 ├── templates/
 │   └── index.html     # Frontend HTML for the app
 └── .gitignore         # Files to be ignored by Git

-🛠️ Technologies Used
+# 🛠️ Technologies Used
-Flask: Web framework for building the app.
+- Flask: Web framework for building the app.

-OpenCV: Used to capture video from the webcam.
+- OpenCV: Used to capture video from the webcam.

-Dropbox API: Used to upload videos to Dropbox.
+- Dropbox API: Used to upload videos to Dropbox.

-python-dotenv: Manages sensitive environment variables securely.
+- python-dotenv: Manages sensitive environment variables securely.

-📝 How to Contribute
+# 📝 How to Contribute
 We welcome contributions!
 If you'd like to help improve this project, feel free to fork it and submit a pull request.
 Here's how you can contribute:

-Fork the repository
+- Fork the repository

-Clone your fork:
+- Clone your fork:

 bash
-Copy code
 git clone https://github.com/your-username/my-flask-app.git

-Create a new branch:
+# Create a new branch:
 bash
-Copy code
 git checkout -b feature-branch
 Make your changes and commit:

 bash
-Copy code
 git commit -am 'Added feature'
 Push to your fork:

 bash
-Copy code
 git push origin feature-branch
 Submit a pull request on GitHub!